Misdemeanor Defense Lawyers in Los Angeles

 What is a Misdemeanor in California?

 A misdemeanor is a criminal offense.
 As such, a conviction can result in hefty fines, jail time, and a permanent criminal record.
-In both California and Hawaii, a misdemeanor is more serious than an infraction (a minor crime that may carry a fine but that does not impose a jail sentence or criminal record), but less serious than a felony (a serious crime that is usually punishable by more than one year in prison, and up to life imprisonment).
+In California, a misdemeanor is more serious than an infraction (a minor crime that may carry a fine but that does not impose a jail sentence or criminal record), but less serious than a felony (a serious crime that is usually punishable by more than one year in prison, and up to life imprisonment).

 Whether you have been charged with DUI, petty theft, or public intoxication, you should contact an experienced misdemeanor offense attorney without delay.
 A criminal record can haunt you for years, preventing you from getting housing, the job you want, and even disrupting a child custody arrangement.